Focal Clear MG Review: Worth The Money?

 The Clear MG headphones, much like their predecessors, exemplify Focal’s commitment to premium craftsmanship.

-The build quality is exceptional, from the M-shaped magnesium dome drivers, to the inclusion of perforated microfiber earpads, to the combination of metal and leather, these headphones exude luxury and durability.
+The build quality is exceptional.
+The M-shaped magnesium dome drivers, perforated microfiber earpads, combined with an all metal + leather profile results in headphones that exude luxury and durability.

 They also feel substantial in your hands, and the attention to detail in their construction is quite evident.